-Ayesha is a conservation biologist with a passion for the ecology of birds and mammals, who began her career in Australia working with the National Parks and Wildlife Service in Royal National Park, New South Wales, to measure the response of small mammals including the threatened eastern pygmy possum to the devastating bushfires of 2001.
+Ayesha is a conservation decision scientist with a passion for improving ecological management decisions.
+She began her career in Australia working with the National Parks and Wildlife Service in Royal National Park, New South Wales, to measure the response of small mammals including the threatened eastern pygmy possum to the devastating bushfires of 2001.
 She spent several years working as a zookeeper then as a landscape restoration project manager for the non-government organisation Greening Australia.

 Ayesha's long-time interest in learning about birds and how best to mitigate their threatening processes has led to her involvement with ongoing citizen science programs such as Eremaea eBird, an online bird survey database, and with BirdLife Australia's State of Australia's Birds report.